 If you haven’t already, I highly recommend you download this complete Wedding Timeline guide to help you plan the timetable of your wedding day like a breeze.
 It comes with an Excel Spreadsheet of how we suggest you think about planning the day – for boys and girls!

 No speeches during Sunset

 I know, you probably aren’t a model.
 It will shock you, but we actually love photographing ordinary people and making them feel and look amazing.

-A very important tip, though, please don’t schedule any speeches during Sunset time because if weather is good and there’s an epic Sunset, we would have to literally kidnap you for an entire 5 minutes!
-Some of our most favourite light ever is in the evening, it’s called the golden hour!
+If the weather is good and there’s an epic Sunset, we would have to literally kidnap you for an entire 5 minutes!
+Some of the most flattering and beautiful light is in the evening, it’s called the golden hour!

 Ok, ok, they look pretty nice in pictures, when everything is set up and nobody is in the room.

 BUT!
-It is so freaking hard and almost impossible to have a nice photo of people at the table, when something 1m high is standing right in front of them!
+It is so so hard and almost impossible to have a nice photo of people at the table when something 1m high is standing right in front of them!

 There are always faces covered and no matter how much of a ninja photographer you were, there’s no way you will be able to get good photos!

 It may be my personal preference, but there was more than one occasion when I had to remove the decor from the main table so I could get a good shot of the people’s faces during the speeches.